ccamj/School-Projects/1_ImageEncryptor/README.md

 ## Synopsis

-A program to encrypt and decryt an image file using my Left Feedback Shift Register.
+A program to encrypt and decrypt an image file using my Left Feedback Shift Register.
 Works best with PNG, BMP and other non compressed image files.

 ## Installation